mat-docs/ATLAS.Site/docs/key-functionality/configure/system-monitor/testbed/puma-commands.md

 - Errors are displayed in the **Testbed Message Window**
 - The **Last Error** field in the status bar shows the most recent error, even if the link has recovered

+!!! reminder
-> ⚠️ Reminder: System Monitor only supports one project at a time.
+    System Monitor only supports one project at a time.
-> The LUN parameter must always be set to `1`.
+    The LUN parameter must always be set to `1`.
 Any other value will trigger an `error during execution`.

----

-## Notes

-- Only one project may be active at a time
-- LUN must always be set to `1`; other values will trigger an error